 What Is the 30-Day SEC Yield?

-A mutual fund's 30-Day SEC Yield refers to a calculation that is based on the 30 days ending on the last day of the previous month.
+A mutual fund's 30-day SEC yield refers to a calculation that is based on the 30 days ending on the last day of the previous month.
 The yield figure reflects the dividends and interest earned during the period, after the deduction of the fund's expenses.
-The yield is named for the SEC because it is the yield companies are required to report by the Securities and Exchange Commission.
+The yield is named for the SEC, because it is the yield that companies are required to report by the Securities and Exchange Commission.

 For bond funds, the SEC yield figure approximates the yield an investor would receive in a year, assuming that each bond in the portfolio is held until maturity.
 But keep in mind that bond fund holdings (the underlying bond securities) are not held to maturity, and bond funds do not "mature."